unicode-org/message-format-wg/spec/formatting.md

 During the formatting of a message, various errors may be encountered.
-These are divided to the following categories:
+These are divided into the following categories:

 - **Syntax errors** occur when the syntax representation of a message is invalid.
 - **Resolution errors** occur when the runtime value of a part of a message cannot be determined.

-  - **Unresolved Variable** errors occur when a variable reference cannot be resolved.
+  - **Unresolved Variable errors** occur when a variable reference cannot be resolved.

-- **Selection errors** cover failures encountered during selection.
+- **Selection errors** occur when message selection fails.

   - **Selector errors** are failures in the matching of a key to a specific selector.
-  - **Missing Fallback** errors occur when no Variant is selected due to the message not including a Variant with only catch-all keys.
+  - **Missing Fallback errors** occur when no Variant is selected due to the message not including a Variant with only catch-all keys.

 - **Formatting errors** occur during the formatting of a resolved value,